srom/cma-es/README.md

 best_fitness = cma.best_fitness()
 ```

-The notebook `notebook/Example 1 - Six Hump Camel Function.ipynb` goes into more details, including ways to plot the optimization path such as in the figure below.
+The notebook [`Example 1 - Six Hump Camel Function`][4] goes into more details, including ways to plot the optimization path such as in the figure below.

 ![Figure 2: Optimization path](cma_trace.png?raw=true)

 ## More examples

-- Jupyter notebooks with examples are available in the `notebook/` folder.
+- Jupyter notebooks with examples are available:
+  - [Example 1 - Six-Hump Camel Function][4]
+  - [Example 2 - Schwefel Function][5]
 - Unit tests also provide a few more examples: `cma/core_test.py`

 ## Resources